Which drugs are safe for use in pregnant mares?

 “One issue with doing that, however, is that placentation (placental formation) in the human and horse is not the same, so the things that can cross the placenta and affect the fetus can be different,” he says.

 Jennifer Linton, VMD, Dipl.
-ACT, assistant professor of clinical studies at the University of Pennsylvania School of Veterinary Medicine’s New Bolton Center, in Kennett Square, agrees that there are major differences between horse and human pregnancies: “The human has only three layers of tissue between the maternal bloodstream and the fetal bloodstream, so it’s easy for anything in the maternal bloodstream (bacteria, chemicals, etc.) to cross into the fetal bloodstream, whereas in the horse there are six layers,” she says.
+ACT, an associate veterinarian at B.W.
+Furlong & Associates in Oldwick, New Jersey, agrees that there are major differences between horse and human pregnancies: “The human has only three layers of tissue between the maternal bloodstream and the fetal bloodstream, so it’s easy for anything in the maternal bloodstream (bacteria, chemicals, etc.) to cross into the fetal bloodstream, whereas in the horse there are six layers,” she says.
 “The fetus is better protected in the horse.”

 FDA Guidelines for Drug Use in Pregnant Women Categorized by Risk, as Adapted for Mares

 |Category A||Adequate and well-controlled studies have failed to demonstrate risk to the fetus in the first trimester of pregnancy (and there is no evidence of risk in later trimesters)||N/A|

 |Category B||Animal reproduction studies have failed to demonstrate a risk to the fetus and there are no adequate and well-controlled studies in pregnant women||Azithromycin, erythromycin, penicillins, cephalosporins, metronidazole, amphotericin B, omeprazole, cimetidine, ranitidine|